suborts/booking/README.md

-# Booking Project

-Initial commit to initialize the repository.
+# Welcome to your Lovable project